 Hydrate, Hydrate, Hydrate

-Double your intake of water the week leading up to your infusion.
+Double your intake of water the week leading up to your MS infusion.
 This will help with the potential headache as well as finding a vein for the IV.
 You can also hydrate with the many electrolyte products currently offered to help you enjoy the amount of liquids you need to get down.

 Bring Your Own Warmth